rocky-linux/wiki.rockylinux.org/docs/rocky/repo.md

 ### Notes on: Plus

-This repository contains packages that either A) replace a core component via patched functionality, B) build a component that was originally exclusive for one architecture (eg open-vm-tools built for x86_64 but not aarch64 in Rocky 8) or C) providing packages that were built but not traditionally provided by upstream, and requested to be available by the community.
+This repository contains packages that either A) replace a core component via patched functionality, B) build a component that was originally exclusive for one architecture (e.g., open-vm-tools built for x86_64 but not aarch64 in Rocky 8) or C) providing packages that were built but not traditionally provided by upstream, and requested to be available by the community.

 Packages that fall under A and B will have a `.plus` added to their version tag.
 These are not tested nor available in the upstream product.